bougueil/superls/README.md

 ```bash
 superls search
 ```
-An interactive shell asks for commands like query by a list of tags separated by space, a tag can be incomplete.<br>
+An interactive shell asks for commands like query by a list of tags, a string separated by space.
+A tag can be incomplete.<br>
 The result is a list of matched files.

 ### Other CLI commands
-  For help, getting stores details ...  :
+  For help, getting stores commands ...  :

 ```bash
 superls